DylOSSW/tud_sandwich_shop/README.md

 ## Acknowledgments

-- Thanks to [Dr. Ali Malik] for guidance.
+- Thanks to Dr. Ali Malik for guidance.

 ## Contact Information

-For questions or issues, contact [Dylan Holmwood](D21124331@mytudublin.ie).
+For questions or issues, contact D21124331@mytudublin.ie

 ## Project Status